EbookFoundation/thoth-wiki/ARC.md

 ARC is a lossless data compression and archival format by System Enhancement Associates (SEA).
 The file format and the program were both called ARC.
+ARC has been succeeded by [[WARC]].

 The .arc filename extension is often used for several unrelated file archive-like file types.
 For example, the Internet Archive used its own ARC format to store multiple web resources into a single file.[1][2]
 The FreeArc archiver also uses .arc extension, but uses a completely different file format.